 Interior designers work with clients to improve both the aesthetics and the functionality of a space, whether that’s a single room or the entire interior of a new business.
 Designers follow a complex process that starts with analyzing a space and performing research.
 Good designers need to combine both attention to detail and creativity in their work, planning, revising, and then executing designs to meet their clients’ desires.

-Because of the intricate knowledge required in this field, designers tend to specialize in a particular field, like residential interior design or commercial healthcare facility design.
-They often work closely with architects and contractors, and will focus on everything from the overall layout of a room to the color palette to the placement of furniture.
+Because of the intricate knowledge required in this field, designers tend to specialize in a particular niche, like residential interior design or commercial healthcare facility design.
+They often work closely with architects and general contractors and will focus on everything from the overall layout of a room, to the color palette, to the fabrics, to the placement of furnishings.

 According to IBIS World, the interior design industry underwent steady growth from 2015 to 2019.
 During that time, the industry experienced 1.6 percent annual growth, and the number of businesses increased to 110,280.
 Correspondingly, industry employment also grew to 140,828.
 In 2019 alone, the industry brought in $16 billion in revenue.

-This steady growth was largely driven by an increase in both residential and commercial construction projects driven by the improved economy.
-The per-capita disposable income also increased during that time, meaning people were more likely to be comfortable spending money on luxuries like interior design.
+This steady growth was largely driven by an increase in residential and commercial construction projects driven by the improved economy.
+The per-capita disposable income also increased during that time, meaning people were more likely to spend money on luxuries like interior design.

 With loneliness being a major issue in society today, interior designers have the opportunity to use design to combat that issue.
 This is particularly true in commercial interior design, where designers can create inviting spaces that allow for maximum social interaction.

 Architectural Digest predicts that interior design will become increasingly digital, with designers relying on visualization apps, online purchasing tools, and online communication tools.
 Increasingly, designers will be able to facilitate virtual designs, which means they could potentially have clients anywhere.
-Social media has already become a powerful marketing tool for interior designers, and it’s likely that the trend will continue, serving as a major platform that becomes more refined and business-focused for designers.
+Social media has already become a powerful marketing tool for interior designers.
+The trend will likely continue, serving as a major platform that becomes more refined and business-focused for designers.

-An interior design business will generally market to the owner of a physical property, though that target audience will become more refined based on a business’ specialty.
+The ideal clients for an interior design business are generally real estate owners, though that target audience will become more refined based on a business’s specialty.
 Some businesses focus on high-end design for affluent homeowners, while others may offer commercial interior design services for larger businesses like hotels, senior living facilities, and restaurants.